Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/Functional.md

 With this module, requests can be handled in a functional manner, reducing the boiler plate code to be written by a web application developer.

+> <span class="note">NOTE</span> Apps can quickly be created by using a [project template](./templates).

+## Basic Structure

+The following program will provide a simple web service to increment and decrement given numbers.

 ```csharp
 using GenHTTP.Modules.Functional;